zoonoo/azure-docs.ko-kr/articles/iot-suite/iot-suite-connecting-devices-linux.md

     }
     ```

-3. SDK의 serialization 라이브러리를 연결하는 다음 함수를 추가합니다.
+3. Add the following function that hooks up the serialization library in the SDK:

     ```
     static IOTHUBMESSAGE_DISPOSITION_RESULT IoTHubMessage(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback)